Welcome

 All Star Lanes | Shoreditch, Holborn, Westfield White City, Stratford

 Bowling’s great.
 Especially when it’s unlimited, and it takes place in your own private room with an authentic American diner menu and karaoke.
-And most importantly, and open bar.
+And most importantly, free-flowing wine.
 So you can skip the middle man, and end up in the gutter right at the start of the evening.

 Numbers: Up to 130